Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Rename OmniIsolated1 () to OmniInstalled.

-6. Clear the OmniIsolated () in the Object Browser.
+6. Clear the OmniIsolated () checkbox in the Object Browser.

 Updating OmniInstalled's properties

-4. Browse to the location of your scenario when the Select File dialog box opens.
+4. Browse to the location of your scenario in the Select File dialog.

 5. Select SatCom_Omni_2p2G_Installed.pattern.